 Recent Happenings at the Ranch

-3/14/17 It's hard to believe that we are more than halfway done with kidding season already.
-For the most part all is going incredibly well.
+5/14/17 It's hard to believe that we are finished with kidding season already.
+For the most part all went incredibly well.
 We had some wonderful friends that came to help out during the busiest times.
 A BIG Thank You to Joan, Amanda, and Hazel!

 It's a Happy New Year With New Babies

 1/8/17 On Christmas Eve we were presented with twin ewe lambs by our lead sheep “65”.
 She wasted no time in getting these cuties on the ground where they were jumping around within minutes.

 Yesterday heifer, Sharon, looked close to calving – her milk was coming in and she was starting to string fluid from her very loose backend.
 Today Sharon was missing when the cows came in for breakfast.
 A brisk ride around the ranch in the Polaris Ranger and we finally found her up north under a tree with a sopping wet newborn bull calf.